liedekef/fdatepicker/README.md

 ### Time format

 Time format is defined in localization object or in `timeFormat`parameter.
 By default (in Russian language) 24 hours format is used.
-For enabling 12 hours mode you must add `aa`or `AA`symbol in `timeFormat`.
+For enabling 12 hours mode you must add `a`or `A` symbol in `timeFormat`.
 After what 'AM' and 'PM' sings will appear in timepicker widget.

 Lets use 12 hours mode in Russian language:
 Example

 ```
-<div class="datepicker-here" data-timepicker="true" data-time-format='hh:ii aa'></div>
+<div class="datepicker-here" data-timepicker="true" data-time-format='H:i A'></div>
 ```

 ### Actions with time